gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

 kubernetes-rs-2-t4mlc     1/1     Running   0          33m   app=kubernetes,env=dev
 ```

-After applying the commented manifest, the pods `kubernetes-app-manual-1` and `kubernetes-app-manual-2` are created with the label `app=kubernetes`.
-However, the pods are not created with the label `env=dev` as the commented lines prevent this label from being added to the Pods, therefore they are not managed by ReplicaSet `kubernetes-rs-2` since the part mentions above, particularly
+After applying the commented manifest, the pods `kubernetes-app-manual-1` and `kubernetes-app-manual-2` are created with the labels as `app=kubernetes` and `app=http-server`.
+However, as mentioned previously, the pods are not created with the label `env=dev` as the commented lines prevent this label from being added to the Pods, therefore they are not managed by ReplicaSet `kubernetes-rs-2` since the part mentions above, particularly

 ```
       - key: env
         operator: Exists
 ```

-saying that the env must exist, since there is no `env` labels (keys) in newly created 2 pods, the ReplicaSet just ignore them.
+saying that the `env` must exist, and since there is no `env` labels (keys) in newly created 2 pods, the ReplicaSet just ignore them.

 Now let's apply the uncommented manifest `kubernetes-pods-manual-uncommented-app.yaml` and check the status of the pods: